sam-randall/samrandall.github.io/README.md

 ### Data Processing / Analysis
 Scrape, organize, clean and analyze data for your needs.

-Example: In 2018, I scripted data analysis software while working at PHICOR to standardize processes and reduce manual work spent on formatting text and figures.
+I scripted data analysis software while working at PHICOR to standardize processes and reduce manual work spent on formatting text and figures.

 ### ML / Software Integration